Overview

 • Always use a high-pressure canner to process low acid foods.

-• Use only safe canning recipes with tested proportions of ingredients.
+• Use safe canning recipes with tested proportions of ingredients.
 Never adjust the amounts of water, vinegar or other ingredients in the recipe as this can change acidity levels and make canning unsafe.
 Safe recipes have been tested for pH and tell you which canning method to use.
-Here are links to safe canning recipes:
+Here are some links to safe canning recipes:

 • Before you open canned food, make sure the jar lid is firmly sealed and concave (curved downward) and does not move when pressed.